 Here I will again cover and repeat some tips you should really remember again and again while designing your landing page, and if you have already have a landing page, then check these tips to improve your page!
 For exampledid you know?
 “Web users spend 80% of their time looking at information above the page fold.
 Although users do scroll, they allocate only 20% of their attention below the fold.”

-- Put the most important content above the fold, did you know 80% of web users spend their time at looking at information above the page fold and only 20% of their attention goes below the fold?
+- In Delta Forex Review Link Put the most important content above the fold, did you know 80% of web users spend their time at looking at information above the page fold and only 20% of their attention goes below the fold?
 Ok, admittedly, the research is a bit old and the way people are viewing the Internet has changed, but it’s a huge difference!
 Most people will view just above the fold, be aware of that!

-- Simplify your form/ Use a simple button in order to make the page as easy to understand as possible and the call to action as easy to complete as possible!
+- Foreign Stock Exchange Forex Rates In Bangladesh Simplify your form/ Use a simple button in order to make the page as easy to understand as possible and the call to action as easy to complete as possible!

-- Reduce distractions - remove visual clutter, make use of white space, hide navigation, if you have one there and don’t use links which will drive visitors away from your landing pages…every little mistake adds up and results in less sales and completed action steps for you!
+- What Is A Trading Plan In Forex Reduce distractions – remove visual clutter, make use of white space, hide navigation, if you have one there and don’t use links which will drive visitors away from your landing pages…every little mistake adds up and results in less sales and completed action steps for you!

-- Use white space to direct the eye to the sections you want and effective use of whitespace will also make your site look cleaner and more professional.
+- Opciones De Inversión Perú Use white space to direct the eye to the sections you want and effective use of whitespace will also make your site look cleaner and more professional.

-- Optimize landing page for search engines to make use of search traffic as well, which will be huge in the long run!
+- Market Review Forex Pips Optimize landing page for search engines to make use of search traffic as well, which will be huge in the long run!

-- Only have one call to action on the landing page, but repeat it several times throughout the page if your page is longer.
+- Binary Options Blueprint Pdf Indicator Software Only have one call to action on the landing page, but repeat it several times throughout the page if your page is longer.
 Good practice is to always have the call to action visible as he scrolls.
 I also want to take this opportunity to remind you not to have long landing pages, however if you have one, then include one call to action at the top, middle and lastly, one at the bottom.

-- Make sure your page loads fast - people don’t like to wait, attention spans are short and if you keep them waiting too long, they won’t wait at all.
+- Binary Options Tips By Vnoob Make sure your page loads fast – people don’t like to wait, attention spans are short and if you keep them waiting too long, they won’t wait at all.
 The same way you need to keep your landing page simple, keep your code clean and the images and video optimized.

-- Use heat maps to see where people are clicking the most, by doing this you’ll also notice sections where people tend to click, but which aren’t clickable - this means you should test your landing page more to make it super simple to understand and help your visitor complete your preferred action.
+- options trading strategies module truck Use heat maps to see where people are clicking the most, by doing this you’ll also notice sections where people tend to click, but which aren’t clickable – this means you should test your landing page more to make it super simple to understand and help your visitor complete your preferred action.

-- Put email privacy information right next to the email input box, simple text – “We don’t spam and hate spam as much as you do.” can work wonders and build trust.
+- day trading ture Put email privacy information right next to the email input box, simple text – “We don’t spam and hate spam as much as you do.” can work wonders and build trust.

 (Instagram’s landing page clearly shows it’s app for iPhone, it’s free and there is one call to action – download app from AppStore).